Tlf/tlf/doc/README_QTC.txt

 next line, and you can continue to receive QTC.

-If you received the last line, and all lines are complete, after teh last ENTER Tlf will close the QTC window, and send "QSL ALL" message to the station.
+If you received the last line, and all lines are complete, after the last ENTER Tlf will close the QTC window, and send "QSL ALL" message to the station.

 At this time the QTC data will be written to the logfile on